Why How You Split Your Documents Matters More Than You Think

 }

-The Layout-Aware Approach: Structure Preserving Chunks
+The Layout-Aware Approach: Structure-Preserving Chunks

-The layout-aware chunker takes a fundamentally different approach.
+The layout-aware chunker takes a fundamentally different tack.
 Instead of treating the document as a flat string, it parses the text into semantic sections by detecting structural elements: headers, tables, lists, and paragraph boundaries.

 The core of the strategy is a parseIntoSections function that iterates through lines and classifies them: